Psilocybe semilanceata - Magic Mushroom

-It is our understanding that it is illegal to possess or to sell Psilocybin in the UK.
+It is our understanding that it is illegal to possess or to sell psilocybin in the UK.
 As of July 2005, fresh psilocybin mushrooms are now also controlled.
-They are now treated in Law in the same way as dried magic mushrooms, as whether fresh or dried they have the same Class A drug status as Heroin, LSD and Cocaine.
+They are treated in UK Law in the same way as dried magic mushrooms, because whether fresh or dried they have the same Class A drug status as Heroin, LSD and Cocaine.

 Cap